hamin/FayeSwift/Readme.md

 ### disconnectedFromServer

-websocketDidWriteError is called when the client gets an error on websocket connection.
+disconnectedFromServer is called as soon as the client is disconnected from the server..

 ```swift
 func disconnectedFromServer() {